- Payload CMS Database Migrations: Disable Push Mode and Run Migration-Only in Production

 Core concepts:

-- The baseline will try to create objects that already exist (because push mode previously created them).
+- The baseline file will contain SQL to create objects that already exist (because push mode previously created them).
 Running it as-is will fail with "already exists" errors.

-- We will convert this baseline to a safe no-op so it only records a checkpoint in migration history.
+- The next step converts this to a safe no-op so it only records a checkpoint in migration history.

 Make the baseline safe (no‑op)